petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/product-api-basics.md

 The `Product` objects of your Liferay instance are listed in JSON.

-This API also accepts parameters to search, filter, paginate and sort the products.
+This API also accepts parameters to filter, paginate, search, and sort the products.
 See the [`getProductsPage`](https://github.com/liferay/liferay-portal/blob/master/modules/apps/commerce/headless/headless-commerce/headless-commerce-admin-catalog-client/src/main/java/com/liferay/headless/commerce/admin/catalog/client/resource/v1_0/ProductResource.java#L43-L46) method for more information.
-You can use the following Product fields in your queries to filter, sort and search:
+You can use the following Product fields in your queries to filter, search, and sort the results.

 * categoryIds
 * channelId